 Shen Yun Video

 To give you a visual idea of what to expect at a Shen Yun production, check out the following promotional video.
 As you’ll see, the sets, dancing, music and everything about the show is pretty amazing.

 Tips and Advice

 Below are some suggestions to help you make the most out of your experience at Shen Yun.

 TIP #1: If you’ve never been but you like dance, music, Chinese culture and big elaborate productions, go!
 It’s quite spectacular!

-TIP #2: There were many sold-out shows across North America last season, so reserve your tickets earlier than later.
+TIP #2: Shows in North America usually sell out, so reserve your tickets earlier than later.
+This will be especially the case in 2022 because they are honoring tickets purchased from past recent cancelled seasons.
 Tickets are non-refundable but are exchangeable.

 TIP #3: Buy your tickets from the official Shen Yun Website.
 Don’t buy them from online ticket re-sellers or scalpers.
 If you do the latter, and there are problems, you’ll be out of luck.

-TIP #8: Each year the production is different (which makes it great for people who go every year).
+TIP #6: Each year the production is different.
+This makes it great for people who go every year.

 Click Shen Yun Performing Arts for more details about the play and for tickets.